Tax, finance and development

 Minimum tax rules should be designed in such a way that the minimum tax charges end up in source countries as much as possible – without seeking to end profit shifting.

 The current proposals won’t do that.
-They outline a Subject to Tax Rule as a key defence mechanism for source countries.
+They outline a Tax on Base Eroding Payments as a key defence mechanism for source countries.
 Basically, this is a conditional withholding tax on international payments of interest, royalties and technical fees, which can be used to shift profits out of the source country.
 The source country would levy the tax, or deny a withholding tax reduction, on payments to a country where the corresponding profits are taxed below the minimum.
 If the foreign recipient is taxed at a higher level, the tax is not levied, or a reduced withholding tax rate applies.
 This ensures that profits derived from operations the source country will be taxed at least at the minimum rate.

 A normal, unconditional withholding tax works like that.
 It is a rather blunt instrument, though.
 Investors detest it, and not without reason.
 In principle, if a payment of interest, royalties or technical fees is subject to withholding tax, the foreign recipient of that payment can subtract the withholding tax it has already paid in the source country from its own corporate tax charge.
 The withholding tax then causes a shift of taxing rights to the source country, without raising the multinational’s total tax burden.
 In practice, though, a company cannot always recover the withholding tax.
 For example, because the recipient has large costs, and the corporate tax on its profits – if any – is much smaller than the tax that has been withheld in by source country.
 This causes double taxation, and many a company director has been diagnosed with a severe allergy to it.
 At present, developing countries often depend to some extent on normal withholding taxes as a generic defence against profit shifting, because they are relatively easy to implement.
 Is there a better alternative?